greta-dev/greta/tests/testthat/_snaps/operators.md

 # %*% errors informatively

-    incompatible dimensions: "3x4" vs "1x4"
+    Incompatible dimensions: "3x4" vs "1x4"

 ---

-    only two-dimensional <greta_array>s can be matrix-multiplied
+    Only two-dimensional <greta_array>s can be matrix-multiplied
-    dimensions recorded were 3 and 4
+    Dimensions for each are:
+    `x`: "3x4"
+    `y`: "2x2x2"

 # %*% works when one is a non-greta array